 The Hanen Centre is a Canadian not-for-profit organization committed to promoting the best possible language, literacy and social skills in young children.
 Hanen specializes in providing parents, caregivers, early childhood educators and speech-language pathologists with the evidence-based knowledge and training they need to support all young children's language development.
-This includes children who have or are at risk for language delays, those on the autism spectrum, and those who are developing typically.
+This includes children who have or are at risk for language delays, those with developmental challenges such as autism, and those who are developing typically.